HCAP Leadership Internship Program

 - Completed at least 60 credits by the time of the internship semester

-Students accepted into the internship program can register for ASIAN 29000.
-They meet bi-weekly with the HCAP Director during the semester and complete short assignments to process and reflect upon their experience.
+Students accepted into the internship program may discuss course credit options, if interested.
+Students receiving course credit will meet regularly with the HCAP Director during the semester and complete short assignments to process and reflect upon their experience.
 A final project is due at the end of the internship, developed by the student in consultation with the HCAP Program Director.